mogtofu33/docker-compose-drupal/README.md

 vi .env
 ```

-### (Optional) Customize the stack
+(Optional) Customize the stack

-Choose a database, remove or add services, add your composer cache folder if needed.
+Choose a database, remove or add services, add your composer cache folder if needed on service `php`.
 Do not touch for a default quick stack.

 ```bash
 vi docker-compose.yml
 ```

-### Check the yml file and fix if there is an error message
+Check the yml file and fix if there is an error message

 ```bash
 docker-compose config
 ```

-### Existing Drupal 8 project
+### Option 1: existing Drupal 8 project

 #### Copy codebase